 - Construction Zones

-This makes simultaneous localization and mapping (SLAM) technology difficult.
+This makes simultaneous localisation and mapping (SLAM) technology difficult.

 2. Computational Complexity